StaPH-B/docker-builds/vadr/1.5.1/README.md

 - Mpox FYIs
   - **Note:** Support for MonkeyPox genome annotation was added to the VADR software (July 2022) and is under active development.
 Things may change quickly.
 See the above documentation ^ to see the latest information on the state of MPXV annotation with VADR.
   - Also be aware that some Mpox sequences may take up to **30 minutes** to annotate, depending on how divergent it is from the RefSeq NC_063383 sequence.
 Some sequences may only take a minute or so.
+- Most of the VADR model files are located at `/opt/vadr/vadr-models` in the container filesystem and this path is stored in the globally accessible bash variable `$VADRMODELDIR`.
+For most applications, there is no need to specify `v-annotate.pl --mdir /path/to/model/files` since `$VADRMODELDIR` is set in the environment.
-- Dengue and other Flaviviridae models are located at `/opt/vadr/vadr-models-flavi/` within the container filesystem.
-To use these models, please specify `--mdir /opt/vadr/vadr-models-flavi/`.
+  - The exception is that Dengue and other Flaviviridae model files are located at `/opt/vadr/vadr-models-flavi/` within the container filesystem.
+To use these models, please specify the 2 options: `v-annotate.pl --mdir /opt/vadr/vadr-models-flavi/ --mkey flavi`.
 A full example command can be found below.

 ### VADR Documentation